Configuration of Javascript

 import { createConsumer } from "@rails/actioncable"

-import { SvelteOnRails, dispatchSvelteStreamEvent, streamDebugLog } from '@csedl/svelte-on-rails/utils'
+import { dispatchSvelteStreamEvent, streamDebugLog } from '@csedl/svelte-on-rails'

 window.addEventListener('load', () => {